Razor Blades And Other Metal Objects Found Inserted Into Halloween Candy In An Ohio Neighborhood

 “I’ve heard about it and seen it on the news, but we’ve never encountered it before here so this is a first,” he said.

-According to Dayton’s WHIO-TV, the Montgomery County Coroner’s Office has offered up the use of its x-ray machines so parents can check their kids’ Halloween candy for metal adulterants.
+According to Dayton’s WHIO-TV, the Montgomery County Coroner’s Office has offered up the use of its X-ray machines so parents can check their kids’ Halloween candy for metal adulterants.

-This is one of at least two incidents of razor blades having been handed out with Halloween candy to be reported in the news this Halloween season.
+This is one of at least two incidents of razor blades in Halloween candy to be reported in the news this Halloween season.
 As reported Friday by The Inquisitr, a Connecticut man allegedly put razor blades into children’s Halloween bags.
 In this case, however, the blades were loose in the bags, and not inserted into the candy, as in the Ohio case.
 No children were injured in the Connecticut case.

-Although the prospect seems frightening, the reality is that cases of foreign objects being inserted into Halloween candy given out to strangers’ children are few and far between, and no child has ever been seriously injured by a razor blade or needle inserted into Halloween candy.
+Although the prospect seems frightening, the reality is that cases of foreign objects in Halloween candy given out to strangers’ children are few and far between, and no child has ever been seriously injured by a razor blade or needle inserted into Halloween candy.

 Delivered To Your INBOX